Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Population loss

 for $j\in\{\pm 1\}$ and $r\in [m]$.

-{Although the framework of CNN diverges in certain nuances from the situation of CNN outlined in \citep{cao2022benign}, we are able to employ a similar analytical methodology to deduce the subsequent two lemmas:}
+{Although the framework of MLP diverges in certain nuances from the situation of MLP outlined in \cite{cao2022benign}, we are able to employ a similar analytical methodology to deduce the subsequent two lemmas:}

-\begin{lemma} Under the same conditions as Theorem~\ref{thm:signal_learning_main}, we have that $\max_{j,r}|\la \wb_{j,r}^{(t)}, \tilde{\bxi}_{i} \ra| \leq 1/2$ for all $0 \leq t \leq T$, and $i \in [n]$. \end{lemma}
+\begin{lemma} Under the same conditions as Theorem~\ref{thm:signal_learning_main}, we have that $\max_{j,r}|\langle \mathbf{w}_{j,r}^{(t)}, \tilde{\boldsymbol{\xi}}_{i} \rangle| \leq 1/2$ for all $0 \leq t \leq T$, and $i \in [n]$. \end{lemma}

-\begin{lemma} Under the same conditions as Theorem~\ref{thm:signal_learning_main}, with probability at least $1 - 4mT \cdot \exp(-C_{2}^{-1}\sigma_{0}^{-2}\sigma_{p}^{-2}d^{-1} n(p+s) )$, we have that $\max_{j,r}|\la \wb_{j,r}^{(t)}, \tilde{\bxi} \ra| \leq 1/2$ for all $0 \leq t \leq T$, where $C_{2} = \tilde{O}(1)$. \end{lemma}
+\begin{lemma} Under the same conditions as Theorem~\ref{thm:signal_learning_main}, with probability at least $1 - 4mT \cdot \exp(-C_{2}^{-1}\sigma_{0}^{-2}\sigma_{p}^{-2}d^{-1} n(p+s) )$, we have that $\max_{j,r}|\langle \mathbf{w}_{j,r}^{(t)}, \tilde{\boldsymbol{\xi}} \rangle| \leq 1/2$ for all $0 \leq t \leq T$, where $C_{2} = \tilde{O}(1)$. \end{lemma}

 \begin{lemma}[Restatement of Lemma~\ref{lemma:signal_polulation_loss_main}] Let $T$ be defined in Lemma~\ref{lemma:phase1_main_sketch} respectively.
-Under the same conditions as Theorem~\ref{thm:signal_learning_main}, for any $0 \leq t \leq T$ with $L_{S}(\Wb^{(t)}) \leq 1$, it holds that $L_{\mathcal{D}}(\Wb^{(t)}) \leq c_1 \cdot L_{S}(\Wb^{(t)}) + \exp(- c_2 n^{2})$. \end{lemma}
+Under the same conditions as Theorem~\ref{thm:signal_learning_main}, for any $0 \leq t \leq T$ with $L_{S}(\mathbf{W}^{(t)}) \leq 1$, it holds that $L_{\mathcal{D}}(\mathbf{W}^{(t)}) \leq c_1 \cdot L_{S}(\mathbf{W}^{(t)}) + \exp(- c_2 n^{2})$. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma:signal_polulation_loss}]